jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-09-17.md

 Tasks:

-* Riaan: Create the meetup.com event meet-and-greet when date and place is confirmed. ✔ / ✘
+* Riaan: Create the meetup.com event meet-and-greet when date and place is confirmed. ✘
-* Riaan: Create boilerplate contact information for the meet-and-greet. ✔ / ✘
+* Riaan: Create boilerplate contact information for the meet-and-greet. ✘
-* Riaan: Get the list of 30+ web companies to Freda who will coordinate people that may help contacting them. ✔ / ✘
+* Riaan: Get the list of 30+ web companies to Freda who will coordinate people that may help contacting them. ✘
 * Freda: Coordinate and contact web companies in Durban for the meet-and-greet.
-  ✔ / ✘
+  ✘

 Reports:

 * Riaan: Didn't proceed further yet due to August personal commitments.

 Notes:
+* 5 people are keen and subscribed to the meetup.com events.
+* Riaan and Ivan to co-ordinate on Durban plans and things.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Other Areas